tahatms12/twiliophone/README.md

 ## Environment Variables

-Set the following variables in your Netlify project settings or in a local `.env` file for development:
+Copy `.env.sample` to `.env` and fill in values locally or define them in your Netlify project's **Environment variables** section:

 - `REACT_APP_TWILIO_ACCESS_TOKEN_SERVER_URL` – Endpoint that returns a Twilio access token for Voice and Conversations.
 - `REACT_APP_TWILIO_CONVERSATIONS_SERVICE_SID` – Conversations service identifier used for SMS.
 - `REACT_APP_TWILIO_CSV_FILENAME` – Filename used when downloading the activity log as CSV.

-These variables are consumed by the app at runtime and should be prefixed with `REACT_APP_` so Create React App exposes them.
+These variables are embedded during the build.
+Rebuild the site after updating values so the new settings take effect.

 ## Development